Cerclique/MakefileTemplate/README.md

 - `make` : Build the project in release mode.
 - `make debug` : Build the project in debug mode.
 - `make clean` : Delete all object files inside `bin` folder, the executable/library and the logfile.
 Can be used if you want to recompilation the whole project.

-At compile time, either `SUCCESS` or `FAIL` is displayed for each source file to indicate compilation status.
-The last step refer to the final executable.

 *Note : Logfile is deleted before each compilation.*